MonkieeBoi/TeTTY/README.md

 # TeTTY

-Yet another tui Tetris clone.
+Yet another tui Tetris (more like [Jstris](https://jstris.jezevec10.com/)) clone.
 This one however aims to follow guideline Tetris, meaning SRS, hold, harddrop and all that good stuff.

 # Showcase